-Andrew \a-nd-rew, an-drew\ as a boy's name is pronounced AN-droo.
+Andrew [an-drew] as a boys' name (also used less commonly as girls' name Andrew) is pronounced AN-droo.
 It is of Greek origin, and the meaning of Andrew is "man, warrior".
 English form of the Greek name Andreas.
 Biblical: the first chosen of the 12 apostles.
 Saint Andrew is the patron saint of Scotland and Russia.
 The "Saint Andrew's Cross", representing Scotland, appears on the flag of the United Kingdom.
 See also Andino, Jedrek, and Kendrew.
 American Presidents Andrew Jackson and Andrew Johnson; industrialist Andrew Carnegie; Prince Andrew, Duke of York; actors Andy Devine, Andy Griffith, Andy Garcia; artists Andrew Wyeth, and Andy Warhol; baseball player Andruw Jones.

 Andrew▼ has 49 variants: Adem, Aindrea, Aindreas, Analu, Anders▲, Andie, Andonia, Andor, Andras, Andre, Andrea, Andreas, Andrei, Andrej, Andres, Andres, Andresj, Andrewes, Andrews, Andrey, Andrezj, Andrian, Andriel, Andries, Andrij, Andrija, Andrius, Andro, Andros, Andru, Andruw, Andrzej, Andy, Antero, Dandie, Dandy, Drew, Dru, Drud, Drue, Drugi, Mandrew, Ohndrae, Ohndre, Ohnrey, Ondre, Ondrei, Ondrej and Ondrey.Creative forms:

 (male) Ardrew, Audrew, ..